alibaba/ChatLearn/README.md

 - [ ] Support for more models
 - [ ] Performance Optimization
 - [ ] Support for more RL algorithms

+We are continuously hiring and welcome you to contact us or submit your resume to [email](mailto:huangjun.hj@alibaba-inc.com).